QuantEcon/lecture-source-py/source/rst/estspec.rst

 where the weights :math:`w(-p), \ldots, w(p)` are a sequence of :math:`2p + 1` nonnegative
 values summing to one

-In generally, larger values of :math:`p` indicate more smoothing --- more on this below
+In general, larger values of :math:`p` indicate more smoothing --- more on this below

 The next figure shows the kind of sequence typically used